kjjuno/repo-version/README.md

 pre-release version tags will not increase the version numbers in any way, however the `label` will persist on main-line branches until a new tag changes or drops the label.
 Take a look at the [Configuration](#Configuration) section for more details on controlling the default label.

+### Pull Requests

+Pull Request versions are supported on the following CI Systems

+* AppVeyor
+* More to come...
+(If you need support for something in particular please open a feature request)

 ### Incrementing Major and Minor Versions

 `repo-version` will respect version tags.
 So, any manually applied tag will increase the version